On this page

 sudo ufw enable

-Under the hood, when a Linux service starts, it makes a bind() system call to the kernel.
-If configured to 0.0.0.0, the kernel attaches the service to every Network Interface Card (NIC) on the machine—including your public eth0 interface.
-If ufw (which acts as a front-end for iptables or nftables) crashes, is accidentally flushed, or misconfigured during a late-night debugging session, your SSH daemon is instantly exposed to the public internet.
+When a Linux service starts, it makes a bind() system call to the kernel.
+If configured to 0.0.0.0, the kernel attaches the service to every network interface — including your public eth0.
+If UFW crashes, is accidentally flushed, or misconfigures during a late-night debugging session, your SSH daemon is instantly exposed to the public internet.

-By defining <TAILSCALE_IPV4>, we instruct the kernel to attach the SSH socket exclusively to the tailscale0 virtual network interface.
-Packets arriving on eth0 with a destination of Port 22 hit the kernel, and the kernel drops them immediately because no socket exists on that interface.
-It is hardware-level invisibility.
+By defining <TAILSCALE_IPV4> in ListenAddress, we instruct the kernel to attach the SSH socket exclusively to the tailscale0 virtual network interface.
+Packets arriving on eth0 targeting Port 22 hit the kernel, and the kernel drops them immediately because no socket exists on that interface.
+That’s hardware-level invisibility, independent of any firewall state.

-When building highly secure, zero-trust architectures, your greatest adversary is often yourself.
+When building zero-trust architectures, your greatest adversary is often yourself.

+There’s also a boot ordering issue to watch for.
 We disabled UsePAM and PasswordAuthentication.
-If sshd attempts to start during the boot sequence before tailscaled has fully initialized the tailscale0 network interface, the SSH daemon might fail to bind to the ListenAddress and crash.
-Systemd usually handles dependency trees well, but if you encounter this edge case, you can modify the sshd.service file to strictly mandate After=tailscaled.service.
+If sshd tries to start during boot before tailscaled has fully initialized the tailscale0 interface, the SSH daemon might fail to bind to ListenAddress and crash.
+Systemd usually handles dependency ordering well, but if you hit this, modify the sshd.service file to add After=tailscaled.service.